-Procedural textures are used in computer graphics to produce a variety of photo-realistic effects, such as stone, wood, clouds, and other natural and unnatural phenomena^{17,1}).
+This paper addresses an application area that can be highly subjective in nature - automatic image synthesis.
+To summarize, we wish the software system to generate images that are in some sense similar in appearance to one or more sample images.
+The synthesized images are generated by procedural textures, which are algorithmic image generation expressions.
+Procedural textures are used in computer graphics to produce a variety of photo-realistic effects, such as stone, wood, clouds, and other natural and unnatural phenomena $^{3, 20)}$.
 The successful engineering of new procedural textures that display desired visual effects requires extensive mathematical insight and analytical modelling.
 This means that procedural texture design is technically difficult and unintuitive for most users.

-Consequently, a number of texture exploration tools based on evolutionary computation have been devised.
+To simplify the invention of new procedural textures, a number of texture exploration tools based on evolutionary computation have been devised.
 Evolutionary computation can often excel in efficiently exploring a large search space.
-Most of these texture evolution systems are interactive, and rely on the user to be the judge of texture fitness and suitability to guide the direction of evolution.
-A few texture evolution systems used unsupervised evolution ^{7, 18)}.
-These systems replace the user with a conventional fitness evaluator, in which candidate textures are scored via a number of image analyses routines, in an attempt to find a match with the features from a "target" texture image.
+Most of these texture evolution systems are interactive and user-supervised, relying on the user to be the judge of texture fitness and suitability, and hence guide the direction of evolution.
+A few texture evolution systems used unsupervised evolution ^{8, 21}.
+These systems replace the user with a conventional fitness evaluator, in which candidate textures are scored via a number of image analyses routines, in an attempt to find a match with the features from a "target" image.
 Although rudimentary in their scope, a combination of feature tests usually gives satisfactory results.
 The reconciliation of independent feature tests by the fitness function, however, is difficult to do effectively.
 Furthermore, effective evolution in these systems also requires extensive computational effort.

-This paper addresses the texture evolution problem by considering it to be an instance of a multiobjective optimization problem or MOP^{2, 16}).
-MOP is characterized by a set of distinct features, in which different combinations of these features result in optimized results.
-We use Goldberg's Pareto fitness ranking strategy, which considers the fitness space to be a stratification of ranks 3).
+This paper addresses the texture evolution problem by considering it to be an instance of a multi-objective optimization problem (MOP)^{1, 4)}.
+A MOP is characterized by a set of distinct features, in which different combinations of features result in optimized results.
+We use Goldberg's Pareto fitness ranking strategy, which considers the fitness space to be a stratification of ranks5).
 The top rank represents a set of solutions that is not dominated or improved upon by any other solution in the population.
 The value of Pareto optimization in the texture evolution problem is that it circumvents the need to reconcile independent feature tests.
-Each feature test is retained as an independent dimension of a vidual characteristic of a texture, and no single feature will dominate any others during the run.
-Along with a pure Pareto ranking scheme, a couple of diversity promoting strategies were used.
-The end result is that textures are evolved with the Pareto fitness strategy that are competitive with the original Gentropy results, but are obtained significantly more efficiently.
+Each feature test is retained as an independent dimension of a visual characteristic of a texture, and no single feature will dominate any others during the run.
+Along with a pure Pareto ranking scheme, some diversity promoting strategies are used.
+The result is that textures are evolved with the Pareto fitness strategy that are competitive with earlier experiments21) that used a weighted sum to score results, but are obtained significantly more efficiently, and with minimal experimental design decisions by the user.